What is the age requirement to obtain a Minnesota driver’s license?

 You have to hold your permit for at least 6 months before taking the road test.
 If you are at least 16 years of age you will obtain your Provisional License after submitting a Supervised Driving Log and passing the road test.

-Do I have any restriction while operating with my Minnesota Provisional License?
+Do I have any restriction while driving with my Minnesota Provisional License?

 Yes, you are subject to nighttime and passenger limitations.